yozorajs/yozora/packages/ast/README.md

    * An align field can be present.
 If present, it must be a list of alignTypes.
    * It represents how cells in columns are aligned.
    */
-  align: YastAlignType
+  align: AlignType
 }

 /**
  * @see https://github.github.com/gfm/#table
  * @see https://github.com/syntax-tree/mdast#table
  */
-export interface Table extends YastParent<TableType> {
+export interface Table extends Parent<TableType> {
   /**
    * Table column configuration items
    */